7 Tips to Reduce Stress at Work (6 Powerful and 1 Super Quirky)

 Your profession doesn’t matter.
-Everyone experiences stress at work.
+Everyone experiences work stress symptoms.
 Reducing stress at work is one of the most discussed subjects with my clients.
-If we can reduce stress at work, we tend to lead happier and healthier lives.
-Below I’ve listed out 7 ways to reduce stress at work.
+If we can reduce the causes of stress at work, we tend to lead happier and healthier lives.
+Below I’ve listed out 7 strategies for managing stress at work.
 There are many more, but starting with these will put you in a better place.

 1. Plan your day, the day before